 Frank comes packaged in a hard protector case, with a backdrop of the famous album cover.

 The News Of The World POP!
 Vinyl continues the Funko POP!
-Albums collection and will be the 6th of the series.
-It is due for release around February/March 2021.
+Albums collection and is the 6th of the series.
+It was released in the spring of 2021.

 The original six POP!
 Vinyl Queen figures, which were part of the POP!
-Rocks range, included three dedicated to Freddie Mercury with the remaining figures dedicated each to Brian May, Roger Taylor and John Deacon.
+Rocks range, including three dedicated to Freddie Mercury and the remaining figures dedicated to Brian May, Roger Taylor and John Deacon.

-POP!
-Vinyl - Freddie Mercury in Black and White Harlequin
+Funko POP!
+Rocks - Black and White Harlequin

 This particular figure of Freddie Mercury is inspired by his performances during the 1970s in the full-length bodysuits, of which Freddie wore an array of designs, most of which boasted a plunging scoop neckline that bared his chest.